wnka/pdp80-blog/content/posts/amazon-spheres.md

 I took these pictures on my iPhone 8 Plus, and pretty much just walked around and snapped whatever.

-To put these on this page, I wanted to resize them such that the width of the images was fixes regardless of their orientation.
+To put these on this page, I wanted to resize them such that the width of the images was fixed regardless of their orientation.
 To do this, I used [ImageMagick](https://www.imagemagick.org/script/index.php).
 These notes are mostly for me.

 First, I need to find each image's orientation: